temporalio/documentation/docs/namespaces.md

   - If deploying through Docker Compose or using the [auto-setup image](https://github.com/temporalio/docker-builds/blob/main/docker/auto-setup.sh) in a custom Docker Compose application, the Namespace "default" is created, through the auto-setup script.
   - If deploying through the [Temporal Helm charts](https://github.com/temporalio/helm-charts), you can create the "default" Namespace by using tctl; for example, `tctl --namespace default namespace register`.

-- Use the `tctl namespace register` command with the `--retention` modfiier to register your Namespaces, one by one, and set the Retention Period on each.
+- Use the `tctl namespace register` command with the `--retention` modfiier to register your Namespaces, one at a time, and set the Retention Period on each.

   - [How to register a new Namespace using tctl](/tctl/namespace/register)